 statement as shown in the following example.

-For more details on using the open-source driver, see Using the open-source JDBC driver.
+For more details on using the open source driver, see Using the open source JDBC driver.

 How invalid optimizer versions are handled

-Query optimizer version: 100 is not supported
+Query optimizer version: 9 is not

 Determine the query optimizer version used to run a query

-gcloud spanner
+gcloud CLI

 the --query-mode